Privacy

 We also enrich a feed with metadata from the Podcast Index API (see Section 5) — typically genre, owner email, and platform listings.

-2.3 Guest directory data
+2.3 Guest credits

 2.4 Anonymous analytics